rusticlion/PortRoyal/codebase_dump.md

             -- Actually advance the game time
             gameState:advanceTime(travelTime)

+            -- We no longer automatically enter Port Royal -- This will be handled by the mooring system instead

             return true
         else
             print("Cannot move to " .. targetZone.name .. " - not adjacent to current zone")